Pittsburgh Penguins–New York Islanders brawl: Brawl game

 The Islanders were upset over what had transpired in the previous game and hinted that there would be retribution when the clubs next met on February 11, 2011.
-Following the February 2 game, Islanders forward Zenon Konopka said.
-"We're not happy, and we're not happy with the outcome of the game.
+Following the February 2 game, Islanders forward Zenon Konopka said "We're not happy, and we're not happy with the outcome of the game.
 We have to remember this."
 The game began as a penalty-filled affair as eight penalties were called in the first period.
 The Islanders started the physical play early in the game, as Micheal Haley was assessed a roughing penalty at the 2:37 mark in the first period.
-Half way through the first period, the first fight of the game occurred when Haley fought with Craig Adams.
+Halfway through the first period, the first fight of the game occurred when Haley fought with Craig Adams.
 A second fight broke out late in the period when the Islanders' Trevor Gillies squared off with Penguins' enforcer Eric Godard with just over two minutes left in the period.
 At the end of the first, New York had scored four goals on Johnson and led 4–0.

 Early in the second period, New York scored two goals just 30 seconds apart, taking a 6–0 lead.
 After the sixth goal, Johnson was pulled and as he skated to the tunnel where the back-up goaltender sits, he was showered with boos from the crowd, largely due to the ramifications of his prior fight with DiPietro.
 Shortly after Johnson was pulled, the first brawl occurred.
 Due to his previous hit on Comeau, Talbot was targeted by the Islanders' players, and he was 'jumped' from behind by Matt Martin.
 Martin's attempt to engage Talbot in a fight resulted in three separate fights breaking out.
 In his first NHL fight, the Islanders' Josh Bailey squared off with Pascal Dupuis, while the Penguins' Mike Rupp tangled with Travis Hamonic, while Martin fought with Deryk Engelland.
 All six players were automatically ejected from the game after each received ten-minute game misconduct penalties.
 Martin received an additional ten-minute misconduct and a two-minute minor for instigating the altercation.
 Martin's minor was offset when Engelland was assessed a minor for roughing for his part of the altercation.
 Three more minors were called during the period, which ended with the Islanders leading the game 8–2.